kyma-project/test-infra/cmd/image-builder/README.md

 The example workflow consists of three jobs:

-1. `compute-tag` - computes the tag for the image.
+1. `compute-tag`: Computes the tag for the image.
 It uses the `get_tag` step output to pass the tag to the `build-image` job.
-2. `build-image` - builds the image using the Image Builder reusable workflow.
+2. `build-image`: Builds the image using the Image Builder reusable workflow.
-   It uses the `kyma-project/test-infra/.github/workflows/image-builder.yml@main` reusable workflow.
-   It builds the `test-infra/ginkgo` image, using the Dockerfile from the `images/gingko/Dockerfile` path.
+   It uses the `kyma-project/test-infra/.github/workflows/image-builder.yml@main` reusable workflow to build the `test-infra/ginkgo` image, using the Dockerfile from the `images/gingko/Dockerfile` path.
    The build context is the current directory which effectively means the repository root.
    It uses the `envs` file to load environment variables.
    The image is tagged with the tag computed in the `compute-tag` job.
-3. `test-image` - tests the image build in the `build-image` job.
+3. `test-image`: Tests the image build in the `build-image` job.
 It uses the `build-image` job output to get the image name.

+## Reusable Workflow

 ### Workflow Permissions